Effex-D/blog/_posts/2021-06-18-pulling-teeth.md

 This happens a lot in IT.
 IT is basically just smacking your head against a problem until the problem breaks.
 Or your head does.
 But when studying, they don't *tell* you this is what IT is.
 They give you neat little CompSci problems that have neat little outcomes that make you go "Cool I made a thing, look mom."

 I think it's the reason I have imposter syndrome.
-It doesn't matter how many years I*m in the field, or how many people tell me I'm doing a good job, I never feel quite like I belong.
+It doesn't matter how many years I'm in the field, or how many people tell me I'm doing a good job, I never feel quite like I belong.
 Like I'm just pretending I know what I'm doing, and by this point I've learned enough to fake it **really** well.

 Don't fall victim to it like I did.